Entail Logo

 What is the SEO conversion funnel?

-The conversion funnel represents a customer's journey with a brand, and it can be divided into three main stages:
+It can be divided into three main stages:

 TOFU: Creating brand awareness

-A common pitfall at this stage is bombarding potential customers with sales pitches or excessive promotional content.
-Focus on building credibility and trust and establishing authority in your industry.
+A common pitfall at the top of the funnel is bombarding potential customers with sales pitches or overly promotional content.
+Focus on establishing credibility and trust and building authority in your industry first.

 MOFU: Engaging interested customers

 For businesses, the primary goal at this stage is to guide these users to the bottom of the funnel.
-Targeting MOFU users is easier, as their focus is already somewhat narrowed, and they typically convert at a higher rate than those at the top of the funnel.
+Targeting MOFU users is slightly easier, as their focus is already somewhat narrowed, and they typically convert at a higher rate than those at the top of the funnel.

-Optimizing the middle of the funnel
+How to optimize the middle of the SEO conversion funnel

 Screenshot of a MOFU blog post from Zoom